malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     ARDUINO_UNO_A4 = Px_xx,
     ARDUINO_UNO_A5 = Px_xx,

->>TODO: Should the Arduino Uno standard description be provided here?
->> [MS] It would be nice to add an image (or link to page) with standard definition of Arduino Uno pinnames.

-If the development board has the Arduino Uno connector in hardware, but does not comply with the Arduino Uno standard, whether it be with alternate functionality pins or no connect pins, the board should not be defined as Arduino Uno compliant and `ARDUINO_UNO` should not be added as a supported form factor in targets.json.
+If the development board has the Arduino Uno connector in hardware, but does not comply with the Arduino Uno standard, whether it be with alternate functionality pins or no connected pins, the board should not be defined as Arduino Uno compliant and `ARDUINO_UNO` should not be added as a supported form factor in targets.json.
 Note this may result in a warning being generated at compile time to inform the user.

 The pins with alternate functions have to be referenced using MCU pin names (Px_xx) or pin name aliases in application code.

->>TODO: Should adding D pin names still be an option?
-A comment describing alternative functionality for each pin should be provided in that case.
->> [MS] I'd propose we move the generic "Dx" type of definitions to the generic document.

->>TODO: How should the implementation of vendor defined drivers be modified so that NC pins can be caught as an error?
-For example: Have to redefine the vendor drivers (i2c_api.c, spi_api.c) to catch NC using MBED_ASSERT.
-Have to define gpio_is_connected() in gpio_api.c for all targets?

->> [MS] AP: Marcelo to review and discuss

-**I2C and SPI Definition for Arduino Uno (Rev3) Pins**
+**I2C, SPI and UART definition**

-All I2C and SPI pin name alias definitions for the Arduino Uno (Rev3) connector pins should be defined within PinNamesTypes.h as follows:
+All I2C, SPI and UART pin name alias definitions for the Arduino Uno (Rev3) connector pins should be defined in ArduinoUnoAliases.h in the Mbed OS HAL (common to all Arduino Uno compliant targets) as follows:

     #ifdef TARGET_FF_ARDUINO_UNO
     // Arduino Uno I2C signals aliases
-    #define ARDUINO_UNO_I2C_SDA D14
+    #define ARDUINO_UNO_I2C_SDA ARDUINO_UNO_D14
-    #define ARDUINO_UNO_I2C_SCL D15
+    #define ARDUINO_UNO_I2C_SCL ARDUINO_UNO_D15

     // Arduino Uno SPI signals aliases
-    #define ARDUINO_UNO_SPI_CS   D10
+    #define ARDUINO_UNO_SPI_CS   ARDUINO_UNO_D10
-    #define ARDUINO_UNO_SPI_MOSI D11
+    #define ARDUINO_UNO_SPI_MOSI ARDUINO_UNO_D11
-    #define ARDUINO_UNO_SPI_MISO D12
+    #define ARDUINO_UNO_SPI_MISO ARDUINO_UNO_D12
-    #define ARDUINO_UNO_SPI_SCK  D13
+    #define ARDUINO_UNO_SPI_SCK  ARDUINO_UNO_D13

+    // Arduino Uno UART signals aliases
+    #define ARDUINO_UNO_UART_TX  ARDUINO_UNO_D0
+    #define ARDUINO_UNO_UART_RX  ARDUINO_UNO_D1

     #endif // TARGET_FF_ARDUINO_UNO

->> [MS] Discuss whether we could have these definitions in a specific file that applies to all boards: ArduinoUnoAliases.h

->>TODO: Should I2C and SPI pin name aliases for Arduino Uno connector be defined without the ARDUINO_UNO_ prefix?
-If so, how can this standardisation be distinguished from legacy non-Arduino-compliant board definitions?
->> [MS] I think it would be benefitial to include the ARDUINO_UNO_ prefix to distinguis from non-standard boards.
+**Using Arduino Uno pins from an application**

+> Pending to add details

+### Non-valid definitions

+The following is an example of definitions of pin names and comments on whether they are correctly defined or not.

+    ARDUINO_UNO_D0 = PB_0,            // D0 signal is valid
+    ARDUINO_UNO_D1 = PB_0,            // Not valid as it's duplicate
+    ARDUINO_UNO_D2 = ARDUINO_UNO_D0,  // Not valid as it's duplicate
+    ARDUINO_UNO_D3 = NA               // Not valid as doesn't exist

+### Testing compliance

+There should be both compile and run time checks to confirm whether a board has valid Arduino Uno pin names.
+The following checks should be implemented:

+- ARDUINO_UNO_Dx/Ax pin definition and possible duplicates
+- I2C compatibility on ARDUINO_UNO_D14/D15
+- SPI compatibility on ARDUINO_UNO_D10/D11/D12/D13
+- UART compatibility on ARDUINO_UNO_D0/D1
+- PWM compatibility on ARDUINO_UNO_D3/D4/D5/D6/D8/D9/D10
+- Analog compatibility on ARDUINO_UNO_A0/A1/A2/A3/A4/A5

+This can be achieved by using Greentea, for example:

+    mbed test -t <toolchain> -m <target> -n *test_arduino_uno_pin_names* --compile mbed test -t <toolchain> -m <target> -n *test_arduino_uno_pin_names* --run

+If the target claims to support the `ARDUINO_UNO` formfactor in targets.json but no valid Arduino Uno pinnames are detected, then an error should be generated.